rfontoura/github-search/README.md

 # GitHub Searcher

-This project provides access to the GitHub user search API without requiring authentication to the final user, using React, NodeJS and GraphQL (Apollo).
+This project provides access to the GitHub user search API without requiring authentication from the final user, using React, NodeJS and GraphQL (Apollo).

 ## Configuration